Back to Blog

 If sales enablement is about providing your sales team with the right resources, conversational sales enablement is about how your team puts those resources in practice in actual conversations.
 Conversational sales enablement embraces the foundations of sales enablement, and takes them further.

-There are four pillars of a successful conversational sales enablement strategy:
+There are four cornerstones of a successful conversational sales enablement strategy:

 1. Prioritize speed of response.
 The best time to communicate with a prospect is at their peak moment of interest: when they engage with you.
 Your conversational sales enablement strategy empowers your sales team to have a high-value conversation at that moment.
 The odds of qualifying a lead are 21 times higher if you call within 5 minutes of the lead’s inquiry versus 30.
 After one hour, the odds of qualifying a lead are negligible.
 Your team needs to be ready to connect with the prospect when they make contact.